What are the specifications required for my PC?

 Graphics: Metal capable Intel or AMD GPU (integrated or discrete)

-Chromebooks and devices running Chrome OS are not supported.
+iPads, Chromebooks, and Chrome OS devices are not supported

-Virtual Medical Coaching software requires a supported Windows or macOS computer with a compatible GPU.
-Chrome OS does not provide the graphics driver access required for real-time 3D medical simulation.
+Virtual Medical Coaching software requires a supported Windows or macOS computer with a compatible dedicated GPU. iPads, Chromebooks, and devices running Chrome OS are not supported.

 Our software requires direct access to a dedicated graphics processing unit (GPU) to render complex 3D medical environments in real time.
 This includes anatomy rendering, X-ray beam behaviour, image formation, scatter simulation, positioning changes, and immediate visual feedback based on user interaction.

-Chrome OS is designed for lightweight, browser-based tasks and does not provide the low-level access to graphics drivers and hardware acceleration required for real-time 3D simulation.
-Even Chromebooks that advertise higher specifications or Linux support cannot reliably provide the GPU functionality needed for our software to run.
+Chrome OS is designed for lightweight, browser-based workloads and similarly does not provide the low-level access to graphics drivers and hardware acceleration required for real-time 3D medical simulation.
+Even Chromebooks that advertise higher specifications or Linux support cannot reliably provide the GPU functionality required for our software to install or run correctly.

-For this reason, Virtual Medical Coaching simulations will not install, launch, or perform correctly on Chromebooks.
+For these reasons, Virtual Medical Coaching simulations will not install, launch, or perform correctly on iPads, Chromebooks, or any device running Chrome OS.